Saber Khalifa: International career

-Khalifa made his senior international debut for Tunisia in 2010 against Botswana and has appeared in FIFA World Cup qualifying matches.
+Khalifa made his senior international debut for Tunisia in 2010 against Botswana and appeared in FIFA World Cup qualifying matches.

 He was a member of Tunisia's squad at both the 2012 and 2013 Africa Cup of Nations tournaments.

 Khalifa was recalled to the national team squad in October 2013, having been suspended for the previous month.

 In December 2014 he was named as part of Tunisia's provisional squad for the 2015 African Cup of Nations.

-He was named in Tunisia's final 23-man squad for the 2018 World Cup in Russia.
+He was named in Tunisia's final 23-man squad for the 2018 FIFA World Cup in Russia.